KASANE AND THE CHOBE RIVER

 Laying under the beautiful stars in the Ntwetwe pan is probably the greatest atmosphere of the lunar universe.
 Arranged by Planet baobab and including meeting with meerkats, a night in a 5-star hotel is a simply, magical experience!

-> Visit the historical baobab trees in self driving: Chapman, Green and Baines
+- Visit the historical baobab trees: Chapman, Green and Baines

 MAUN AND THE OKAVANGO DELTA